 Sunday 17th July:

 Well it's been 6 weeks and one day since I last smoked.
 What a lot has happened.
-By giving up smoking and watching our spending we could afford a new house.
+We've moved into a new house.
 I love it so much.
-We have an in-ground pool something I have always dreamed about.
+We have an in-ground pool, something I have always dreamed about.
 We are all so happy here.
 I have now saved $860.
 I have been through many stressful days.
 With packing.
 Moving.
 Memories.
 Stress and emotions involved.
 Many times I yearned for a smoke.
 But I didn't have one.
 The last few weeks I have had trouble sleeping.
 Wake with headaches.
 Have constant sore throat.
 Like a lump in my throat.
 Am full up now with a head cold.
 Don't consciously think of having a smoke as much now.
 Just occasionally and it passes quickly.
-Pretty sure this was the hardest thing I have ever done.
+Pretty sure this was the hardest things I have ever done.
 One of the best though.

 Well it has been 10 months and 5 days since my last cancer stick.
 I have saved approx $6200.
 I occasionally wheeze most of the time I can breathe deeply and it is a good feeling.
 I put on 17 kg over the last several months so for the last 9 weeks I have been trying to get back on top of it.
 Have lost 11.5 kg.
 Still have a long way to go as I am morbidly obese.
 Horrible words aren't they?
 Still that's another story.
 I go most of the day now without wanting a smoke.
 Only time I think of it is if I see someone smoking.
 I think I will always miss that first inhalation on a smoke.
 Shocking isn't it.
 But that's why it is an addiction.
 It passes fast though.
 When I see someone smoking and coughing that terrible hacking cough then I am glad I stopped.
 Someone said if you had plenty of money would you start smoking again.
 I don't know.